Publication Ethics Statement

 In general, the term 'author' is considered to refer to individuals who have made significant intellectual contributions to the published research.
 All individuals designated as authors should adhere to the four criteria set by ICMJE: (i) made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; and (ii) been involved in drafting the manuscript or revising it critically for important intellectual content; and (iii) given final approval of the version to be published.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content; and (iv) agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Acquisition of funding, collection of data or general supervision of the research group alone; does not usually justify authorship.

-The individual contributions of authors to the manuscript should be specified, and initials should be used to refer to each author's contribution (e.g., PJ contributed to the concept and designed the research study.
-JS and PJ performed the experiments and collected the data.
-MM and PJ contributed to the analysis and interpretation of the data.
+JBRHA also encourages authors to use CRediT to definit the authors' individual contributions, provided that it is based on the ICMJE.
+The specific contributions of each author to the manuscript should be outlined, using initials to denote each author's contribution.
+For example, PJ: Conceptualization, Writing- Reviewing and Editing.
+JS and PJ: Data curation, Writing- Original draft preparation.
 All authors contributed to editorial changes in the manuscript.
 All authors read and approved the final manuscript.
 All authors have participated sufficiently in the work to take public responsibility for appropriate portions of the content and agreed to be accountable for all aspects of the work in ensuring that questions related to its accuracy or integrity).
-The JBRHA encourages to use the roles definition of CRediT.

 All manuscripts must be submitted by an author and may not be submitted by a third party.
 Authors should not list AI and AI-assisted technologies as an author or co-author, nor cite AI as an author.